gokcehan/lf/doc.md

 Newer terminals (e.g. gnome-terminal) may prefix the key with an escape key when the alt key is pressed. lf uses the escape delaying mechanism to recognize alt keys in these terminals (delay is 100ms).
-On these terminals, keys combined with the alt key are prefixed with `a` character:
+On these terminals, keys combined with the alt key are prefixed with an `a` character:

 	map <a-a> down